ENDOMINOUSANK/hackoverflow2.0bt2/README.md

 # HackOverflow2.0BT2

 This is a submission made by Ankit Sneh,Abhigyan Bhardwaj, Mayank Chourasia for the topic of crop guidance and farmers friend- (biotech) for the  HackOverFlow-2.0  hackathon.
+'''2.Crop Guidance and Farmers Friend - (BioTech)
+The needs of contemporary agriculture, which demands high-yield, high-quality, and efficient production, cannot be met by conventional agricultural practices.
+Furthermore, farmers face the main challenge of how to adapt to changing customer preferences.
+It is critical to modernize existing processes and use data acquired over time to determine the best potential farming practices that should be implemented.
+Develop a solution that uses the potential of AI to address this problem
+'''

 ## How AI Can Help Farmers?